 - CV appendix following the template structure, no more than two pages

 - Details on each party (name, email address, organisation and country)

-- Guidelines for consortium application
+- Read the guidelines for consortium applications

 - Details on the site of research